 So back to my original point . . . what happens if the casino staff suspect you of being a professional player?

 It depends on the method you’re suspected of using.
 But I’ll use visual ballistics as an example:

 They wont ban you.
 They’ll just ask the dealer to close bets earlier, until you lose or leave.
 Simple.
 But how much you’ve won before being detected is another matter.

 So why don’t casinos close bets earlier on all spins?
 Because the bets from 99%+ of players matter more than bets from the rare professional player.
 And many of the typical losing players will still make losing bets while the wheel spins.
 This is for varied reasons.
 For example, some players think the dealer might spin the wheel to avoid winning bets.
 So betting after ball release gives them reassurance the dealer isn’t manipulating the game.
 Also some players like to make lucky last or impulsive bets.
 And the more bets on the table, the more money is wagered, and the more the casino earns.

 Again how the casino reacts to suspected professional players varies.
 It depends on what they suspect you’re doing.
-Online casinos like Royal Vegas live dealer will not allow late bets, to reduce the chance of professional players winning.
+Online casinos like sometimes will not allow late bets, to reduce the chance of professional players winning.